Welcome to my website!

 SAC counseling services are a confidential support for students- primarily focused on drug/alcohol prevention and mental/behavioral health issues.
 Students are referred to the SAC by the school counselors, educators, administrators, parents, peers and/or student self-referrals.

-In school (and now virtual), I offer confidential individual and group counseling services.
-My groups are topic-specific.
+I offer confidential individual and group counseling services and my groups are topic-specific.
 Groups topics are as follows:

-grief, depression, anger management, anxiety, self-esteem, adjusting to living in an ooh (out-of-home) placement setting, coping with family conflict, how addiction affects the family, LGBTQ+, and more.
+grief, depression, anger management/emotion regulation, anxiety, self-esteem, adjusting to living in an ooh (out-of-home) placement setting, coping with family conflict, how addiction affects the family, LGBTQ+, and more.

 I am also responsible for universal and targeted prevention programming and interventions throughout the school year - such as prevention assemblies and guest speakers, social awareness weeks, boys/girls leadership clubs, class visits, and more.

 This website will be updated with current community workshops, resources, and supports.
-I will have links for topic-specific referral information (grief, addiction, mental/behavioral health) and community service resources (food pantries, health care resources and more).
+I will have links for topic-specific referral information (grief, addiction, mental/behavioral health, domestic violence, etc.) and community service resources (food pantries, health care resources and more).
 If you or someone you care for has a need not listed, please reach out to me and I will assist you in finding the appropriate supports.
-I can be reached at 609-267-4226 ext 8173 or (the best way with our current hybrid schedule is) via email at email@example.com.
-In addition, if you are in the burlcoschools network, you can refer a student to me through the SAC referral form, as well.
+I can be reached at 609-267-4226 ext 8173 or firstname.lastname@example.org.
+In addition, you can refer a student to me through the 2022-2023 SAC Referral Form .

-My virtual and physical door is always open!
-Do not hesitate to reach out!
+My door is always open!
+Do not hesitate to reach out.
 I am here to assist YOU!

 “Somehow we’ve come to equate success with not needing anyone.
 Many of us are willing to extend a helping hand, but we’re very reluctant to reach out for help when we need it ourselves.
 It’s as if we’ve divided the world into “those who offer help” and “those who need help."
 The truth is that we are both.
 We don’t have to do all of it alone.
 We were never meant to.”